cyberbyte000/open_redirect/README.md

 # open_redirect
-In this file we have open-redirect injuction point like parameters and bypass payloads
+In this file we have open-redirect parameters list and web url with filter bypass payloads